This is a bit of a gloomy post, as you’ll find when you get to the end. But first the unthinkable bit.

 Different story with Stephen Hawking.
 I was genuinely saddened by his death.
-This was partly because, like Marvin, he had a brain the size of a planet*.
-I also admitted his physical fortitude, and his irrepressible sense of humour.
+This was partly because, like Marvin the Paranoid Android, he had a brain the size of a planet*.
+I also admired his physical fortitude, and his irrepressible sense of humour.
 When he toasted John Oliver, I thought I’d bust a gut.
 And he had enough confidence to laugh at himself on many television shows.
 In his own words, ‘Life would be tragic if it weren’t funny.’

 For me, the saddest death this week was that of a 10 month old little boy.
 He was the son of somebody I like hugely, and although I didn’t know his partner (the mother) very well I’d always enjoyed meeting her.